hyperledger/besu-docs/docs/private-networks/how-to/use-privacy/sign-pmts.md

 ---
 title: Sign privacy marker transactions
-description: How to sign a privacy marker transaction with Hyperledger Besu
+description: How to sign a privacy marker transaction with Besu
 sidebar_position: 7
 tags:
   - private networks